 Generally, acceptance of container bookings for export shipments from the UK has vastly improved in recent months.
-This drop-in demand is translating into successful bookings on preferred vessel sailing dates.
+However, the current issues are causing challenges on several routes with available space currently outstripped by demand.

 Eastbound trades from Europe (shipments to Asia, Oceania, India, and Middle East).
-No change.
-Acceptance of bookings is currently good, although these trades are the most likely to be impacted by cancelled sailings, and slow steaming.
-Customers should be aware that sea-container shipments may take longer than expected to arrive through no fault of the BAR Mover.
+These are the routes most affect by the Suez Canal diversions.
+Acceptance of bookings is currently low, we are starting to see increased notice required for all of these routes.
+These trades are also the most likely to be impacted by cancelled sailings, and slow steaming.
+Customers should be aware that seacontainer shipments may take longer than expected to arrive through no fault of the BAR Mover.